A guide to weld on bullet hinges

 Step 1: Mark the gate frame and gate where the hinges will go.

-Step 2: Take the male part of the hinge – the part with the pin – and position it to the gate frame, tack welding it in place.
+Step 2: Take the male part of the bullet hinge – the part with the pin – and position it to the gate frame, tack welding it in place.
 Use two tacks per side per hinge half.

 Step 3: Position the gate in the frame where it will be once it’s installed.
 If necessary, use temporary jamb packers to support the gate at its desired height.
 Then clamp material, such as flat bar, on both sides of the gate to hold it in place.